Robert E. Lee: Military engineer career

 Life at Fort Monroe was marked by conflicts between artillery and engineering officers.
 Eventually, the War Department transferred all engineering officers away from Fort Monroe, except Lee, who was ordered to take up residence on the artificial island of Rip Raps across the river from Fort Monroe, where Fort Wool would eventually rise, and continue work to improve the island.
 Lee duly moved there, then discharged all workers and informed the War Department he could not maintain laborers without the facilities of the fort.

 In 1834, Lee was transferred to Washington as General Gratiot's assistant.
 Lee had hoped to rent a house in Washington for his family, but was not able to find one; the family lived at Arlington, though Lieutenant Lee rented a room at a Washington boarding house for when the roads were impassable.
 In mid-1835, Lee was assigned to assist Andrew Talcott in surveying the southern border of Michigan.
 While on that expedition, he responded to a letter from an ill Mary Lee, which had requested he come to Arlington, "But why do you urge my immediate return, & tempt one in the strongest manner[?]...
 I rather require to be strengthened & encouraged to the full performance of what I am called on to execute."
 Lee completed the assignment and returned to his post in Washington, finding his wife ill at Ravensworth.
 Mary Lee, who had recently given birth to their second child, remained bedridden for several months.
 In October 1836, Lee was promoted to first lieutenant.

 Lee served as an assistant in the chief engineer's office in Washington, D.C. from 1834 to 1837, but spent the summer of 1835 helping to lay out the state line between Ohio and Michigan, in the company of Lt.
 Washington Hood.
 As a first lieutenant of engineers in 1837, he supervised the engineering work for St. Louis harbor and for the upper Mississippi and Missouri rivers.
 Among his projects was the mapping of the Des Moines Rapids on the Mississippi above Keokuk, Iowa, where the Mississippi's mean depth of 2.4 ft was the upper limit of steamboat traffic on the river.
 His work there earned him a promotion to captain.
+Lee's engineering works on the Mississippi were consequential.
+They opened up a large portion of the river to commercial navigation, allowing for the transport of agricultural products from the grain-producing areas of the upper Mississippi, and the eventual creation of a long list of new cities.
+The historian Michael Korda said, "Had Lee never become a hero of the Mexican War or commanding general of the Confederacy he would have deserved fame — and what is more, gratitude — for the two years he spent opening the Mississippi."

 Around 1842, Captain Robert E. Lee arrived as Fort Hamilton's post engineer.